silnrsi/font-lateef/documentation/source/design.md

 ---
 title: Lateef - Design
-fontversion: 1.400 beta
+fontversion: 2.000
 ---

 Lateef provides a &#x201c;simplified&#x201d; rendering of Arabic script, using basic connecting glyphs but not including a wide variety of additional ligatures or contextual alternates (only the required lam-alef ligatures).
 This simplified style is often preferred for clarity, especially in non-Arabic languages.

 Seven weights for this typeface family are included:

-- Lateef Beta ExtraLight
+- Lateef ExtraLight
-- Lateef Beta Light
+- Lateef Light
-- Lateef Beta Regular
+- Lateef Regular
-- Lateef Beta Medium
+- Lateef Medium
-- Lateef Beta SemiBold
+- Lateef SemiBold
-- Lateef Beta Bold
+- Lateef Bold
-- Lateef Beta ExtraBold
+- Lateef ExtraBold

 ## Type Samples